 MISSION STATEMENT: Green County Emergency Management coordinates effective disaster response and recovery efforts in support of local governments.
 Through planning, training, and exercising, we prepare ourselves, our citizens, and response personnel, to minimize the loss of lives and property.

-Are you prepared for Winter Weather?
-We have many tips for preparing your Vehicle and your Home in the "Know What To Do" page of our "Be Informed" section on this website.
-Check out the Vehicle and Home Checklists.
-Keep Warm and Safe by being aware of the Winter Medical Conditions to watch for.
-The National Weather Service (NWS) issues winter storm warnings and watches.
+Are you prepared for Severe Weather?
+We have many tips for preparing your Home in the "Know What To Do" page of our "Be Informed" section on this website.
+Have a Safety Plan prepared so you and your family know what to do in the event of a Tornado.
+The National Weather Service (NWS) issues storm warnings and watches.
 Familiarize yourself with the "Know the Terms" page in the "Be Informed" section, so you know what the NWS is talking about.